 Like other data types, Duration data types can have Strict enabled.
 Selecting the Strict checkbox for Duration cells will restrict users to input only numeric characters representation date or time durations.
 This means that formulas to calculate duration will need to inputted before setting Strict or the outputs of cells will need to be copy and pasted into duration cells.

-Note: Currently, formulas are not allowed in Strict Duration cells.
+/note/ Currently, formulas are not allowed in strict Duration cells.
 When there are existing formulas in a column, cell, or range of cells and you change to strict, those formulas will be converted to the output value.
-You can always revert by selecting undo in the toolbar or with the keyboard shortcut Ctrl + Z (CMD + Z for Mac users).
+You can always revert by selecting Undo from the top left corner of the toolbar, or by using the keyboard shortcut Ctrl + Z (CMD + Z for Mac users).